mhightower83/Spi0Utils/README.md

 }
 ```

+### For `set_ ... _write(bool non_volatile)` styled functions

 If the flash memory supports volatile Status Register bits, use `volatile_bit`
-for the argument.
+for the non_volatile argument.
 Otherwise, use non_volatile_bit.
-A concern with using the
+A concern with
-`non_volatile_bit` is wear on the flash.
-For the cases where the BootROM cannot
+using the `non_volatile_bit` is wear on the flash.
+For the cases where the
-change the QE bit, it remains set or clear.
-Often observed with QE/S6 or the
+BootROM cannot change the QE bit, it remains set or clear.
+Often observed with
-flash only supports 8-bit Status Register writes.
-The BootROM can only handle
+QE/S6 or the flash only supports 8-bit Status Register writes.
+The BootROM can
-QE/S9 and 16-bit Status Register-1 writes.
+only handle QE/S9 and 16-bit Status Register-1 writes.

 ## Review and Considerations

-* No generic solution for all modules.
-There are too many partially compatible
-Flash memories in use.
+* Out of fear of bricking a device, I avoided using a generalized handler.
+The library requires a specific flash match before changing Flash Status
+Register bits.

 * Select a non-quad SPI Flash Mode: DIO or DOUT.
 For the Arduino IDE selection
 `Tools->Board: "NodeMCU v1.0"`, DIO is internally selected.